alanverdugo/alanverdugo.github.io/_posts/2022-12-19-security-workshop.md

 CTFd is a "cyber-security training platform".
 Basically, a server from where you control all aspects of the training sessions.
 It needs to be centralized, so I created an AWS EC2 instance and executed CTFd with Docker Compose.
 Then I shared the URL with the team and asked them to create their accounts.

-It is in the CTFd web interface were participants register, read the challenges and submit the "flags" they have found in order to get points.
+It is in the CTFd web interface where participants register, read the challenges and submit the "flags" they have found in order to get points.

 <p align="center">
     <img src="https://raw.githubusercontent.com/alanverdugo/alanverdugo.github.io/master/_posts/security_workshop/challenges.png">